 The Car Connection Ram ProMaster City Overview

 The Ram ProMaster City arrived on the scene for 2015 as a light-duty, city-oriented commercial van.

 The ProMaster City joins a class of vans like the Chevrolet City Express, Nissan NV200, and Ford Transit Connect that combine some small-car underpinnings with the stouter chassis, cargo box, and hauling capacity that’s needed in a light-duty, city-oriented compact van.

 The front-end appearance of the ProMaster City is more like that of a small crossover or minivan, while from the driver’s seat back it’s all business.
 The familial Ram crosshair grille and a collection of nice details that carry over to both Ram trucks and some Dodge cars help bridge the gap, stylistically, and the cabin appointments are quite carlike.

 The ProMaster City will offer a version of Ram’s Uconnect infotainment touch-screen system, as well as available satellite radio and on-board navigation.
-Various Mopar accessories will include roof-rack systems, graphics packages, and towing accessories, while safety features are more passenger-grade, not cargo-grade, with a rear camera system, a parking aid, and a full set of airbags, including a driver’s knee bag, all part of the standard safety kit.
+Various Mopar accessories will include roof-rack systems, graphics packages, and towing accessories, while safety features are more passenger-grade, not cargo-grade, with a rearview camera, a parking aid, and a full set of airbags, including a driver’s knee bag, all part of the standard safety kit.